feebsssz/heleShawFoam/README.md

     wmake

 ### Post-Installation
-After installing heleShawFoam and setting up the environment, navigate to the `cases` directory where example cases are provided.
+After installing heleShawFoam and setting up the environment, navigate to the `testcase` directory where example cases are provided.
 You can modify the input parameters based on your simulation needs.

 ### License
 This project is licensed under the MIT License.